SHEDDY04/alx-pre_course/0x01-git/README.md

-coding is fun and cool
+lets buld on this coding experience